 Does Trainual have a free trial period?

 Yes.
-New users get 7-days free on either Pro or Premium plans.
+New users get 7-days free on either Train or Scale plans.

 Does Trainual support PDFs, images, and file upload?